copy of the syllabus is available here.

 Dao De Jing:

-Chinese Buddhism Re-Examined by Heinrich Dumoulin.
+Early Chinese Buddhism Re-Examined by Heinrich Dumoulin.

 A supplement to his book on Zen Buddhism (which is

 directly to this article, but you can access it through

 JSTOR, using EZ-Proxy.